-The examiner tells you which subject you are going to talk about and then asks you a question to start the conversation.
-Listen carefully to what the examiner says and think about what language you need to answer the question.
-Don't forget to ask questions too.
+The examiner tells you which subject you are going to talk about and then asks you a question or makes a comment to start the conversation.
+Listen to what the examiner says and respond appropriately.
+Remember, it's a discussion.